 Having all these real-time information allows you to make better decisions.
 For example, should you implement that month-end sale to generate more revenue?
 Wouldn’t knowing how far are you from your targeted revenue be relevant to you making that decision?

 3) Access Anywhere Anytime From Any Device

-Be switching to cloud accounting; you can access your data anytime, anywhere from any device.
+Be switching to cloud based bookkeeping; you can access your data anytime, anywhere from any device.
 For instance, you have to upload a receipt or check a report while on holiday.
-With cloud bookkeeping services, you can easily access the app by logging in and finish the work.
+With cloud based bookkeeping services, you can easily access the app by logging in and finish the work.

 Keep on top of your business even while you are away.
 A survey by Walls Fargo bank notes that 39% of business owners still do work related activities during their vacations.
 A cloud bookkeeping software will allow you to cut down the time spend on work activities and enjoy yourself more.

 Data security is crucial for business owners.
 Financial records must be accurate and kept safe for tax purposes.
 It is mandatory to keep all financial records for at least 5 years in Singapore.

 In the traditional accounting system, your data is safe as long as your hard drives do not get corrupted.
 But what if your hard disk crashes or gets damaged.
 Saving your data on physical drives is full of risks, such as destruction, corruption, and theft.

 This is where cloud accounting enters.
 Cloud based bookkeeping services take multiple backups of the data to make sure it is safe and ready to be recovered if needed.
 Besides, in cloud accounting, essential security updates to prevent viruses and hacks happen automatically.
 If you opt for cloud based bookkeeping services, data security would be the key responsibility of your service provider.